thetarnav/solid-devtools/CONTRIBUTING.md

 #### `pnpm dev`

-**Builds all of the client packages in the watch mode.** Those are the packages that run in the users browser.
+**Builds all of the client packages in the watch mode.** Those are the packages that run in the users browser. (client, shared, locator, debugger, frontend, overlay)

 #### `pnpm dev:sandbox` — Opens the [sandbox](https://github.com/thetarnav/solid-devtools/tree/main/examples/sandbox) playground